M4dNation/gpm/README.md

 If everything runs well, you should have a greeting in your shell interface and a question about the command you want to execute.
 Any execution must be confirmed with a "yes" answer, which is **case-sensitive**.
 Any other than a "yes or no" expected answer will be considered as a no.

+You can enter the **help** command to see the list of any command available.
+You can also have a description of any command thanks to **help**.

 #### Create and configurate

 If your folder is already a git repository and is properly configured, you can skip this section and go to the next one.